 A competitor may only represent a country if he/she holds a passport or national identification card issued by the national government of that country.
 A national identification card must clearly show nationality or citizenship of the country.
 A competitor who is a national of more than one country at the same time may represent any of them, as he/she may elect.

-Once a competitor has represented one country in any Olympic Games, ISA World Championship, ISA-recognized continental championship, or ISA-sanctioned event (ISA Event), he/she generally may not surf for another country at future International Events.
-If an athlete is allowed to represent a second nation based on the conditions set forth in the By-Laws to rule outlined below, he/she may not change back to representing his/her original country.
+Once a competitor has represented one country in any Olympic Gamesor any ISA World Championship, ISA-recognized continental championship, Olympic Qualification Event(s) or ISA-sanctioned event (together: "ISA Events"), he/she generally may not compete for another country at future Olympic Games or ISA Events.
+If, however, a competitor is granted the right by special exemption to this rule to represent a second country based on the conditions set forth in the By-Laws to rule outlined below, this competitor may not change back to representing his/her original country.

 By-Laws to rule:

+Change of Nationality for ISA Events

 Special exemptions may be considered by the ISA Executive Committee provided the petitioning NF submit a formal request to the ISA Executive Committee at least three (3) months prior to the start of any ISA Events.
 Requests for exemption will only be considered if the formal request is received via the ISA Headquarters, with certified copies of all relevant documentation included.
-Required documentation shall include, but not be limited to passport copies, request form from petitioning NF and athlete, release letter from current NF, etc.
+Required documentation shall include, but not be limited to passport copies, request form from petitioning NF and athlete, release letter from current NF, etc. A special exemption may only be considered in the following cases (a - c):

-A competitor who has represented one country in an ISA Event and who changes or who has changed nationality, according to ISA Rules, or acquired a new nationality, may participate in ISA Events to represent their new country provided at least 18 months has passed since the competitor last represented their former country.
-This period may be reduced or even cancelled, with the agreement of the Executive Committee of the ISA, which takes into account the circumstances of each case.
+A competitor who has represented one country at the Olympic Games (including the Youth Olympic Games) or in an ISA Event and who changes or who has changed nationality, according to ISA Rules, or acquired a new nationality, may participate in ISA Events to represent his/her new country provided at least 18 months have passed since the competitor last represented his/her former country.
+This period may be reduced or even cancelled by the ISA Executive Committee, which takes into account the circumstances of each case.

-If an associated State, province or overseas department, a country or colony acquires independence, if a country becomes incorporated within another country by reason of a change of border, if a country merges with another country, or if a new NF is recognized by the ISA a competitor may continue to represent the country to which they belong or belonged.
-However, they may, if they prefer, elect to represent their new country or compete in ISA Events if selected by their new NF if one exists.
-This particular choice may be made only once.
+If an associated State, province or overseas department, a country or colony acquires independence, if a country becomes incorporated within another country by reason of a change of border, if a country merges with another country, or if a new NF is recognized by the ISA, a competitor may continue to represent the country to which he/she belongs or belonged.
+However, he/she may, if he/she prefers, elect to represent and compete for his/her new country in ISA Events if the competitor gets selected by his/her new NF if one exists.
+This particular choice of change of nationality may be made only once by a competitor.